gtu-ros/challenges/README.md

 Your node-topic relation should look like this:
 ![plot](./scheme1.png)

-Rectangles are the topics, ellipses are the nodes, and /turtle1 is the namespace for the first turtle in the turtlesim.
+Rectangles are the topics, ellipses are the nodes, and /turtle1 is the namespace for the first turtle in the turtlesim..